Ahmed-Bin-Mazhar/Django-Tutorial/README.md

 1. Goto Settings.py, goto installed_apps and write 'rest_framework',
 2. Create a file serializers.py in project directory // this will convert a python object into a JSON object
+3. cretae views.py in project directory to create endpoints